HSF/phoenix/guides/developers/set-up-phoenix.md

 <div id="eventDisplay"></div>
 ```

-The `[rootNode]="phoenixMenuRoot"` specified here for the Phoenix menu will be a defined in `phoenix.component.ts`.
+The `[rootNode]="phoenixMenuRoot"` specified here for the Phoenix menu will be a defined in `test-experiment.component.ts`.

-Finally, open the `phoenix.component.ts` file and initialize the Phoenix event display using the intermediate Angular `EventDisplayService`.
+Finally, open the `test-experiment.component.ts` file and initialize the Phoenix event display using the intermediate Angular `EventDisplayService`.

 ```ts
 import { Component, OnInit } from '@angular/core';